Child in Need Plans and Reviews

 3. Reviews of Child in Need Plans

-Reviews will be conducted at intervals agreed with the Lead Professional's line manager, which will be at least every 8 weeks, unless there are exceptional circumstances when timescales can be longer.
+Reviews will be conducted at intervals agreed with the Lead Professional's line manager, which will be at least every three months, unless there are exceptional circumstances when timescales can be longer.
 This can include disabled children whose circumstances remain consistent and the services provided do not require such a regular review.

 If there are significant changes in the family circumstances, an early review should take place.

-Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Buckinghamshire Safeguarding Children Partnership Procedures.
+Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Cambridgeshire and Peterborough Safeguarding Children Procedures.

 The Review will usually be carried out by the Lead Professional, who should invite or seek the views of the child, parents and any service providers.
 The responsible team will administer all Child in Need Reviews.